-When the transmitter goes idle and the receiver MAIN relays are deactivated, execute the START command (default) or press any pushbutton to reactivate the MAIN relays.
+When transmitter goes into sleep mode the system is temporarily deactivated (MAIN relays opened).
+Execute the START command or press any pushbutton to wake up the system (MAIN relays closed).

 Dipswitch Settings Function

 1 xxxxxxxx 0 START Reactivation

-2 xxxxxxxx1 Any Button Reactivation
+2 xxxxxxxxx1 Any Button Reactivation